jeftadlvw/git-nest/README.md

 ## Roadmap
 We are working on it.
 We have many ideas and much room for improvements.
 We'll structure and prioritize our internal list before releasing it to the public.

+You can have a look at the issues where we curate short-term planned features and improvements.

 ## Contributing
 Reviewing and accepting contributions is temporarily suspended until the project's foundation is established.
 More information will follow soon.
 Issues and bugs however are welcome!